The House Exterior Interiors Plans Location Request a Viewing

 A hundred-year-old Istrian farmhouse — meticulously restored and extended to become one of the most refined private estates in inland Istria.
 Nothing was compromised.
 Everything was considered.

 Ground floor: generous living room with fireplace, lounge, and a large open kitchen with island and floor-to-ceiling windows opening to the covered terrace.
-First floor: two en-suite master bedrooms, one with a large balcony commanding views over vineyards.
-Second floor: a third spacious bedroom with bath.
-Two wine cellars below.
+First floor: two spacious guest bedrooms, each with an en-suite bathroom.
+Second floor: a very spacious master bedroom with anteroom, large bathroom, and private terrace.
+Two large, dry storage rooms are located on either side of the pool within the garden.

 A centennial ruin — transformed into one of Istria's most admired private estates